-Application for fiscal 2020
+Application for fiscal 2021

-- For »Siemens Group,” the performance criterion “profit,” measured in terms of basic earnings per share (EPS);
+- for “Siemens Group,” the performance criterion “profit,” measured in terms of basic earnings per share (EPS)

 Total Shareholder Return (TSR)

-The range of target achievement for the TSR is between 0% and 200%.
 The following applies for the determination of target attainment:

-- If the change in TSR of Siemens AG is equal to that of the sector index, the target attainment is 100%.
+- If the change in the TSR of Siemens AG is equal to that of the sector index, target attainment is 100%.

 Environmental, Social & Governance (ESG)

-Application for fiscal 2020
+Application for fiscal 2021

 In the event of termination due to regular expiration of the term of office, no severance payments or special pension contributions are made.
 The same applies for early termination by mutual agreement at the request of the Managing Board member or if there is serious cause that entitles the Company to terminate the appointment.